Giving Space to Your Message: Assistive Word Segmentation for the Electronic Typing of Digital Minorities: Our Approach

-In the form of a non-segmented sequence of character vectors, the sentence is fed as an input to the CNN and BiLSTM.
-They finally yield a flattened vector an as output layer of each network, which are concatenated to make up encoding of the whole input sentence (Figure 2).
-Roughly, this conveys the concept of our study as a language-independent contextual segmentation that can help disambiguate challenging composites.
-That is, the system segments a sentence into the words considering the whole composition, not only the history or the neighborhood.
-We expect CNN and BiLSTM play an essential role in this process, by providing distributional and sequential information of the sentence.
-The specification regarding the model architecture is stated in Table 1.
+As a detailed procedure, the sentence is fed as an input to CNN and BiLSTM in the form of a non-segmented sequence of character vectors.
+They yield a flattened vector as an output layer of each network, which are concatenated to make up the encoding of the whole input sentence (Fig. 2).
+Roughly, this conveys our study’s concept as a contextual segmentation that can help disambiguate challenging composites.
+The system splits a sentence into words considering the whole composition, both the word history and the neighborhood.
+This enables the system to deal with the sentences containing ambiguous expressions, some to be discussed in Section~\ref{examples}.
+We expect CNN and BiLSTM can ensure efficient computation and play an essential role in this process.
+Their usage, placement, and hyperparameters were determined experimentally, and we checked that the proposed structure outperforms the cases of using either CNN or BiLSTM only, in terms of the prediction accuracy with our corpus.
+The specification on the model architecture is stated in Appendix~\ref{architecture}.